-Join James Williamson for an in-depth discussion in this video Common units of measurement, part of CSS Fundamentals.
+Join James Williamson for an in-depth discussion in this video Common units of measurement, part of Learning CSS.

 - [Voiceover] In this movie, I want to cover another topic…that you're gonna come across again, and again,…and again when learning CSS.…That is, how to declare units of measurement…for certain properties.…Now man of the property values that you'll see in CSS…require what's known as as a length.…Within a specification, you'll often see them refered…to like this, where the length notation is in brackets,…so, what's a length?…Well, a length is really nothing more than a numeric value…followed by a unite of measurement.…In CSS syntax, there is no white space between…the number and the unit itself.…

 There are a couple of exceptions to this rule,…but by and large, this is the syntax…that you're gonna be using.…Obviously, if you're not familiar with…the units of measurement in CSS…and when it's appropriate to use one over another,…declaring values for properties can get a little confusing.…Most the time, you're gonna see units referred to in…the specifications as being either absolute or relative,…and that's typically how you're gonna see…